still-breath/webapp-astrawaru/README.md

 When reporting issues, please include:
 - Problem description and expected behavior
 - Steps to reproduce the issue
-- User role and browser information
+- Platform (Web/Mobile) and user role information
+- Browser information (for web) or device info (for mobile)
-- Environment details (OS, Node.js version, MongoDB version)
+- Environment details (OS, Node.js version, MongoDB version, Flutter version)
 - Screenshots of error messages or UI issues
 - Network requests/responses (for API issues)